hil-se/fds/assignments/assignment4.md

  - 4 (out of 7) points will be received if A4.py successfully runs and makes predictions.
  - The rest 3 points will be given based on the percentage of same predictions with the correct implementation.

+## Hint
+ - If my_KNN.py is too difficult to implement, you can try to complete [my_KNN_hint.py](https://github.com/hil-se/fds/blob/master/assignments/assignment4/my_KNN_hint.py).
+ - Then, remember to rename it as my_KNN.py before submitting.